-Intangible assets Useful lives Amortisation method used Internally generated or acquired Computer software Definite (2.5 years) WDV Acquired i.
-Borrowing costs
+Intangible assets Useful lives Amortisation method used Internally generated or acquired - In the second Acquired Computer software puter software Definite (2.5 years) WDV

 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.